-I offer my Affair Recovery Program privately in both a weekly format and a weekend intensive format.
-In the later, which is for couples who want quick results, I work with a couple for five or more hours per day for two to four days.
+I offer my Affair Recovery Program privately in a weekend intensive format.
+In the latter, which is for couples who want quick results, I work with a couple for five or more hours per day for two to four days.

 Tom accepted her invitation, even though he was close to leaving her.

 For three days I worked with Tom and Michelle in a highly focused way.
 They connected with each other more deeply than ever before.

 By the end of the weekend, Tom had agreed to keep working on the marriage.
 Also, he and Michele had made a strong start in the affair recovery process.